Deybacsi/C64SimpleWiFi/docs/README.md

 * Can also be used over USB when plugged into a PC!
   Works with the VICE emulator, allowing you to connect to BBSes even from emulated environments

-## What it’s not

-* It’s not bulletproof.
-If you plug this into a C64 with a crappy PSU or short something, that’s on you
-* It’s not a polished commercial product.
-It’s a very simple DIY project by a fellow retro nerd

 ## Disclaimer